-We are proud to present 4 strong keynotes at the IARTEM 2019 conference.
+We are proud to present our four keynotes at the 15th IARTEM conference 2019.

 Assistant Professor, PhD, Massachusetts Institute of Technology